AdrienFabre/CV/README.md

 A curious, self-driven and perseverant **Software Engineer**.

 I constantly train my growth mindset, making my way up from studying Vocational Electronics up to a Master in Business Engineering or exploring new technologies and languages(native French, conversational Russian).
 Being involved in entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
-Evolving in the business and tech environments, I am an agile team player.
+Evolving in business and tech environments, I am an agile team player.

 More about my journey at [adrienfabre.dev](http://adrienfabre.dev/).